Compare Plasma cutting and Laser cutting: Which is Better For You?

 XMAKE-this is laser

-Some esteemed readers have stated in prior comments and inquiries concerning CNC machining techniques that both cutting have somewhat similar appearances and are hard to tell apart.
+Some esteemed readers have stated in prior comments and inquiries concerning CNC machining techniques that both cuttings have somewhat similar appearances and are hard to tell apart.

-By this part, I’ll compare plasma and laser cutting, explain what they are and show you their key differences.
+In this part, I’ll compare plasma and laser cutting, explain what they are, and show you their key differences.

 Brief Overview of Laser Cutting and Plasma Cutting